 Watermans is West London’s arts centre.
-Our mission is to bring communities together through cultural practise and we exist to enrich lives through the arts and creativity.
-As an independent charity, we believe the arts is for everyone and that is at the heart of everything we do.
+Our mission is to bring communities together through cultural practice and to enrich lives through the arts and creativity.
+As an independent charity.
+We believe the arts is for everyone and this is at the heart of everything we do.

-We present a thriving year-round programme of cinema, theatre, exhibitions and workshops in our stunning riverside location in Brentford, opposite Kew Gardens.
-We are an independent charity with a wide outreach programme across Hounslow and beyond too, reaching tens of thousands of people who would otherwise enjoy little or no arts provision, and working with them to build community through the arts.
+Watermans presents a year-round programme of cinema, theatre, exhibitions and workshops from our riverside location in Brentford, opposite Kew Gardens.
+We are an independent charity with a wide outreach programme across Hounslow and beyond too.
+Our programme of events and activities reaches tens of thousands of people.
+These are often people who would otherwise enjoy little or no arts provision.
+By working with them Watermans helps to build community through the arts.

 Our Brentford venue houses an independent cinema, 250-seat theatre, contemporary art gallery and creative spaces for the community.
 In our cinema, find the latest movies, as well as festivals and talks.
 In our theatre, discover children’s theatre, cabaret, dance, fringe theatre and digital performance.
 And in our gallery, a year-round programme of free exhibitions focusing on digital arts.
 We aim to showcase the very best of arts and culture in West London.

-Our large riverside cafe and restaurant – including a gorgeous outdoor riverside terrace – is the perfect place to while away a day by the river, or chill out before or after a show.
-The food is freshly-prepared Indian, with a range of Indian bar snacks at the bar and a fabulous-value Express Lunch if you’re in a rush, and children’s menu available.
+Our large riverside cafe and restaurant – including a gorgeous outdoor riverside terrace – is the perfect place to while away a day.
+Visit us to spend time by the river, or chill out before or after a show.
+The food is freshly-prepared Indian, with a range of Indian bar snacks at the bar and a fabulous-value Express Lunch.
+Especially useful if you’re in a rush.
+And fir families, a children’s menu available.

 Beyond our venue, discover Bell Square, our outdoor arts venue in Hounslow Town Centre, where we present fortnightly free performances May-December.
 We also run the major Arts Council-funded Creative People and Places programme in Hounslow.
 Our 10-year vision is to build a confident, colourful and creative Hounslow, and we are well on the way already.
 You can read more about our Creative People & Places Hounslow work here.